-In 1984 I retired and sold Clement Designlabs which was still supplying Alto parts to Xerox, El Segundo as of 1986.
+In 1984 I retired and sold Clement Designlabs, which was still supplying Alto parts to Xerox, El Segundo as of 1986.

-The documents in this booklets are only those essential to a brief but accurate accounting of the project, taken from Clement Designlabs #72-17 Job Book, which contains the detailed "warts and all" history of the project.
-Product development, for all of its scientific method and organization, can be a messy process, in more ways than one.
-Not only are there unproductive side roads but in this case, literally, some of the documents were coffee-stained and had to be rehabilitated through "Adobe Photoshop" in order to be presentable.
-Any errors in the recycling are assumed to be minimal and not damaging to the accuracy of this booklet as a vehicle for explaining the Alto project and the product development process at large.
+The documents in this booklets are only those essential to a brief but accurate accounting of the project, taken from Clement Designlabs #72-17 Job Book, which contains the detailed "warts and all" history of what we call the iterative process.
+Product development, for all of its scientific method and organization, can be a messy process --- in more ways than one.
+Not only are there unproductive side roads, back-tracking, and running in circles, but in this case, literally, some of the documents were so coffee-stained that they had to be rehabilitated through "Adobe Photoshop" in order to be presentable.
+Any errors in the recycling are assumed to be minimal and not damaging to the authenticity of this booklet as a vehicle for explaining the Alto project and the product development process at large.

-My association with Xerox PARC was one of the most exhilarating and rewarding of my entire professional career.
+My association with Xerox PARC was one of the most exhilarating and rewarding during my entire professional career.
 Never have I experienced a more creative and stimulating group of engineers.
 Recently, I made a new connection with Doug Fairbairn, my main contact at PARC, who remains active in the computer field.
-He is currently considering new applications for the Alto technology.
+He is currently considering new applications for the now-ubiquitous and seemingly eternal Alto technology, some 30 years after the original work by the Xerox-Clement team!